telerik/kendo-ui-core/docs/controls/editors/dropdownlist/overview.md

       });
     </script>

-The example below demonstrates how to set the list dimensions through MVVM binding.
+The following example demonstrates how to set the list dimensions through an MVVM binding.

 ###### Example